What Makes Spravato or Ketamine Therapy Work Best? Traits of Patients Who Thrive

 Like all things, having good general physical health is important.
 If a person has poor general medical health, it can impact the tolerability and safety of the treatment.

 Let's take a quick pause: a question that comes up a lot is how the vulnerability that comes from having experienced trauma impacts care.
-The treatment experiences can elicit a sense of vulnerability or being not-entirely-in-control -- hard enough for everyone, let along those who have experienced extraordinary hardship.
+The treatment experiences can elicit a sense of vulnerability or being not-entirely-in-control -- hard enough for everyone, let alone those who have experienced extraordinary hardship.
 Similar to some of the themes in my responses, above, being able to sit in a position that affirms one's autonomy and say-so is valuable for all people, and especially so with people who have histories of trauma.
-As the effects of the Spravato treatment begins to impact how a person experiences the world (i.e., when dissociation and some psychedelic-like effects begin), a person may lose a senes of being categorically in the driver's seat.
+As the effects of the Spravato treatment begin to impact how a person experiences the world (i.e., when dissociation and some psychedelic-like effects begin), a person may lose a sense of being categorically in the driver's seat.
 Being open to this is really important.

-A sense of agency, a senses of curiosity, a sense of exploration, tempered expectations, willingness to sit in vulnerability, ability to keep an eye out for the detail and the big picture, good physical health -- these are some of the characteristics that help nudge care to the positive.
+A sense of agency, a sense of curiosity, a sense of exploration, tempered expectations, willingness to sit in vulnerability, ability to keep an eye out for the detail and the big picture, good physical health -- these are some of the characteristics that help nudge care to the positive.